What to Do When Your Keys Are Stolen

 Fill out a police report with as much detail as possible, including trying to think of anyone you know who might be motivated to steal your keys.
-Include as much information as you can; every detail counts in a police investigation.
+Include as much information as you can, because every detail counts in a police investigation.

 After you file the police report, the officer will probably advise you as to whether or not you need to take certain safety precautions.

 Both insurance companies may cover the cost of lock replacement, or they may not.
 But the only way you’ll know for sure is by contacting them and asking the question.
 If they do, at least that is some benefit.

+Can you deactivate a car key?
 If your car is a newer model with computer chips embedded in the car keys, you will probably not need new locks.
 Instead, you’ll be able to go to a local dealer who sells cars from the same manufacturer and have them reprogram a new key for you.

 If your car is older, and programmable keys are not part of the equation, you’ll need your locks and your ignition changed.

 As far as your house locks are concerned, whether or not you need to change them depends on several circumstances.

 Regardless, changing your home locks is probably vastly more important than changing your car locks.
 With your home, your personal safety, as well as that of your family, is at risk.

-The last thing you need to do if your car keys are stolen is pay attention to suspicious people who might be hanging around.
-Even after your locks have been changed the thief may not necessarily be aware of that fact.
+The last thing you need to do if your car keys are stolen is to pay attention to suspicious people who might be hanging around.
+Even after your locks have been changed the thief may not be aware of that fact.

-If you are nervous at any time, you should err on the side of caution and call police.
+If you are nervous at any time, you should err on the side of caution and call the police.

 Don’t worry, everyone makes mistakes.
 The police will not have an issue if you inform them that you found your lost keys and that they weren’t stolen after all.

-The only way you’ll get in trouble is if you found your lost keys and failed to inform the police, causing them to continue with a fruitless investigation.
+The only way you’ll get in trouble is if you found your lost keys and failed to inform the police, causing them to continue a fruitless investigation.

 It only takes a few minutes to see side-by-side car insurance quotes, so why not enter your ZIP code in the box below right now?